SmoothWAN/SmoothWAN-docs/docs/tinyfec.md

 <img style="border:6px solid #d2ccf1;" src="/assets/tinyfec/8.webp" style="max-height:300px"/><br>
 Copy the noted IP address & password in the configuration tab of this page and check Enable, Save & Apply
 <img style="border:6px solid #d2ccf1;" src="/assets/tinyfec/9.webp" style="max-height:300px"/><br>
 All done!
-Check your IP address at ping.eu,speedtest.net,etc... to check if it's working correctly, it should match the IP address of your server.
+Check your IP address to check if it's working correctly, it should match the IP address of your server.
 <hr>
 <h3>Notes:</h3>